HelenLiu0609/HelenLiu0609/README.md

 - 👋 Hi, I’m @HelenLiu
-- 🧐I'M about to start my Ph.D in Applied Psychology in Sept.
+- 🧐About to start my Ph.D in Applied Psychology in Sept.
 2022: School of Humanities and Social Science, The Chinese University of Hong Kong (Shenzhen), Shenzhen, China
 - New to programming and modelling,still developing my skills ;)
 - 📫 Reach me at helenliu0609@hotmail.com!